cloudstk/articles/azure-data-factory/scheduling-a-pipeline-in-azure-data-factory.md

 * Event Based Triggers
 * Manual Trigger(User interface, Logic app etc.)

 In this tutorial, we use a Schedule Trigger to run pipepline.
-A Schedule Trigger runs pipelines on a specify schedule(start date, recurrence, end date etc)
+A Schedule Trigger runs pipelines on a specific schedule (start date, recurrence, end date etc)

 In the video below, you will see steps to create a Schedule Trigger in Azure Data Factory(ADF)